 Most Recent Earnings Report Data

 As was the case with both NVIDIA and Amazon.com, Apple’s most recent earnings report shattered expectations and set the stage for tremendous growth ahead.
-The company’s most recent report was released in late July, representing the company’s performance in the third quarter of its 2020 fiscal year.
+The company’s most recent report was released in late January, representing the company’s performance in the first quarter of its 2021 fiscal year.

 - EPS.
-In the fiscal third quarter, Apple generated earnings of $2.58 per share.
-Analysts projected that the company would produce earnings of $2.04 per share.
+In the fiscal first quarter, Apple generated earnings of $1.68 per share.
+Analysts projected that the company would produce earnings of $1.41 per share.

 - Revenue.
-Analysts expected revenues to come in around $52.25 billion.
-However, Apple actually produced third quarter revenue in the amount of $59.69 billion; $26.42 billion of this revenue came from the iPhone, beating analyst expectations of $22.37 billion.
+Analysts expected revenues to come in around $103.28 billion.
+However, Apple actually produced first quarter revenue of $111.44 billion, shattering analyst expectations and representing 21% year-over-year growth.

 - Guidance.
-For the second quarter in a row, Apple declined to produce guidance.
+For the fourth quarter in a row, Apple declined to produce guidance.
 The company cited uncertainties surrounding the COVID-19 pandemic as the reason guidance was not available.

 4. Alibaba (NYSE: BABA)